mkmenta/python-package-example/docs/tutorials/documentation.rst

 This will generate the base API ``.rst`` files in ``/docs/api`` using the docstrings in the sources found in ``/helloworld``.
 You can safely run this command even if some of the ``.rst`` have been created, because they will not be overwritten.

+However, I personally prefer to write them manually using the following directives.
+Check this package's api ``.rst`` files to see an example.

 **Autodoc**: writing a directive like::

     .. automodule:: helloworld